Author has written 7 stories for Star Wars, Harry Potter, Buffy X-overs, Buffy: The Vampire Slayer, and Stargate: SG-1.

 After that, I don't believe he insults anyone who hasn't called for it in books 2 and 3; In book 3 he did argue with Hermione, but I don't think that being, strictly speaking, right (cats do eat mice, right?) can be perceived as an insult in any way.
 Then there's the Yule Ball invitation, which was more a foot in mouth moment than an actual insult.
 In book 5, the closest he gets to an actual insult were his comments about Cho Chang, who Harry can make no more sense of than Ron does.
 Book 6, I agree, we do see moments when he is beings deliberately hurful, but considering how he and Hermione take turns at the 'jealous idiot' chair at the time, I don't see how it counts.
 And in book 7... well, a horcrux trying to influence its carrier is canon, remember?

 Another 'ahem' favorite of mine; Ron being a fair weather friend, or worse, being paid to be Harry's friend.
 For crying out loud!
 Read the books already!
 Even with all of his imperfections, Ron is always at Harry's side when the shit hits the fan!
 Book one, he lets himself be injured so his friends can finish the job; Book 2, he goes with Harry into an acromantula den despite his arachnophobia; book 3, when in the same room with a 'mass murderer', Ron tries to defend Harry despite the broken leg!
 Fair weather friend?
 I don't think so.
 And there's the fact that until the very end, he is afraid to say Voldemort's name, yet in the fifth year, he joins Harry in his attempt to rescue Sirius, even though Harry thinks his godfather is Voldemort's captive, so a confrontation with the Dark Lord is likely!
+In canon, there isn't a simple moment apart from the jealousy bout in book 4 when Ron betrays Harry while having his own head straight!
 And after that, he is portrayed happily betraying Harry, often in fics featuring Draco Malfoy redemption.
 Give me a break.

 Frankly, I think this one is, in no small part, Rowling's fault; OK, the jealousy/ insecurity issue hinted in the first book had to be addressed.
 Well, it was, in books four and five.
 But then she went and brought it back in book six, and then again in book seven!
 Was it that difficult to come up with a different reason for teen angst (book 6) or something else the Horcrux to capitalize on (book 7)?
 After that, it comes to no surprise that the number of Ron bashing fics here on FF.net went through the roof after those books came out.